-More and more people are turning to Traditional Chinese Medicine (TCM) for treatment.
 TCM has been used for treating asthma for thousands of years.
-It has been shown that Acupuncture and Chinese Herbal Medicine used in combination can effectively increase the body’s immunity against the offending allergens, therefore reducing the occurrence of further attacks, without undesirable side-effects.
+It has been shown that acupuncture and Chinese herbal medicine used in combination can often increase the body’s immunity against the offending allergens, therefore reducing the occurrence of further attacks, with minimal undesirable side-effects.

-Using acupuncture and herbal medicine to treat asthma will begin with dispelling phlegm and relieving dyspnea to control the symptom.
-When the symptom starts to disappear, it will strengthen the three internal organs of the lung, spleen and kidney to strengthen your health and prevent recurrence.
-Treatment often includes dietary modification, the use of specifically chosen herbal recipes, and acupuncture by individual differentiation.
+Using acupuncture and herbal medicine to assist with asthma generally begins with dispelling phlegm and relieving dyspnea to control the symptom.
+When the symptom starts to disappear, the lung, spleen and kidney are strengthened to improve health and prevent recurrence.
+Treatment often includes dietary modification, the use of specifically chosen herbal recipes, and acupuncture by individual differentiation like acupuncture for pain.

-Certain lifestyle changes like eating less dairy, sugar and fried foods can also really help support the benefits of treatment.
-Acupuncture and Chinese herbs provide a safe, effective, reliable and relatively inexpensive means to treat this serious illness.
+Certain lifestyle changes such as eating less dairy, sugar and fried foods can also often really help support the benefits of treatment, depending on indiviual circumstances.

-Acupuncture and Chinese herbal medicine can help to:
+Acupuncture and Chinese herbal medicine are generally implemented in aim to:

 - improve and balance the immune system